Error: Contact form not found.

 Means testing requirements significantly impact individual filing decisions when considering can only one spouse file bankruptcy.
 The filing spouse must include household income from all sources, including the non-filing spouse’s earnings, when calculating means test eligibility.

 This household income requirement often prevents high-earning couples from qualifying for Chapter 7 bankruptcy even when only one spouse files.
-For instance, if the filing spouse earns $40,000 annually but their partner earns $80,000, the $120,000 household income may exceed Chapter 7 means test limits.
+For instance, when one spouse files individually, household income from both spouses is typically considered for means testing purposes, which may affect Chapter 7 eligibility.

 Chapter 13 Payment Plans